statecharts/statecharts.github.io/on-off-statechart.md

 ### Conclusion

 In all of these examples above, the business logic (the _turn light on_ and _turn light off_) has been left untouched.
 All of this new behaviour has been designed in a Statechart.
 This page has shown a few of the techniques that can be used to solve various problems.

+The problem being solved is a bit contrived, and albeit the problem domain is relatively simple (turn a light on or off at the flick of a switch) it does a lot more than a simple boolean:

+- When the light is off, any attempts to turn it on again less than 2 seconds after it was turned off will fail.
+Only when the switch hasn't been flicked for 2 seconds does the switch start "working" again
+- When a flick of the switch would cause the light to turn on, it doesn't actually cause the light to turn on until after 0.5 seconds.
+If the switch is flicked again, the light won't actually be turned on.
+- When a flick of the swith turns the light on after 0.5 seconds, any additional flicks of the switch are simply ignored for a further 0.5 seconds

+Additionally no weird bugs such as rogue timers cause events to fire out-of-order.
+In a normal, imperative implementation of this, it is common to forget to cancel any timers that have been started, causing the effects of the timer to be executed even though they were not supposed to.
+This whole class of bugs no longer exist.

+Finally, the diagram itself is pretty explanatory.
+One can focus on the top level _On_ and _Off_ states to get a general understanding of what the machine does, and then look into each state in isolation to understand how each one functions.